kkrull/marmot/README.md

 ## Future work

+- all except init: operate on a known/conventional Meta Repo directory, instead of the working directory.
+- category: add tags for repos
-- git pager (turning it off automatically, or adding an option)
+- exec: git pager (turning it off automatically, or adding an option)
-- tags for repos because this is getting crazy
-- add `marmot repository migrate --to=github.com`
+- repository: add `marmot repository migrate --to=github.com`

 ## Installation